-Guidelines for Using Our Manure-based Valley’s Best Compost
+Guidelines for Using our Manure-based Valley’s Best Compost®

 Craig Kolodge Ph.D. (aka Dr. K)

-Turf Establishment & Top-dressing: Nothing compares for delivering dramatic results with cow manure compost than its use to both establish new turf and rejuvenate and maintain established turfgrass by enhancing soil water holding capacity, microbial health and the soil and turf nutritional profile.
-Check out this time-lapsed video of how a manure-based compost top-dress application (approximately ¼”- ½” depth) yielded dramatic results to a California homeowner’s lawn after only 7 days.
+Nothing compares to cow manure compost for delivering dramatic results than when it is used to establish new turf and rejuvenate or maintain established turfgrass.
+It accomplishes this by enhancing soil water holding capacity, microbial health and the soil and turf nutritional profile.
+Click on the link below to see a time-lapsed video showing the impressive results of a top-dress application of manure-based compost (approximately ¼”- ½” depth) to a California lawn after only seven days.

-Apply Valley’s Best as a surface application at a minimum depth of ½” within the dripline around the base of the plant prior to applying a landscape mulch and water thoroughly.
-Apply annually as a maintenance practice.
+Apply Valley’s Best as a surface application at a minimum depth of ½” within the dripline around the base of new and established plants.
+Follow with a mulch application and water thoroughly.
+Repeat annually as a maintenance practice.